 Congress should support oral chemotherapy parity legislation.

-The Cancer Drug Coverage Parity Act, supported by Congressmen Higgins and a bi-partisan group of House co-sponsors, and The Cancer Treatment Parity Act, supported by Senators Kirk and Franken, are both expected to be reintroduced in the Spring of 2015, and would require health plans to cover oral chemotherapy on an equal basis as chemotherapy given through hospital administered IV or injection.
+The Cancer Drug Coverage Parity Act, S. 1566 (Kirk/Franken), H.R.2739 (Lance/Higgins), require private health plans to cover oral chemotherapy on an equal basis as chemotherapy given through hospital administered IV or injection.
 Because it will only apply to health plans that already cover chemotherapy, this is not a mandate.

 Not only is access to oral chemotherapy critical to proper care, it can be beneficial to the patient’s quality of life because he or she can undergo treatment at home instead of traveling to a hospital.